whatwedo/gulp-wp-theme/README.md

-gulp-starter
+gulp-boilerplate
 ============

-Starter Gulp + Browserify project with examples of how to accomplish some common tasks and workflows.
-Read the [blog post](http://viget.com/extend/gulp-browserify-starter-faq) for more context, and check out the [Wiki](https://github.com/greypants/gulp-starter/wiki) for some good background knowledge.
+Starter Gulp + Browserify project with some common tasks and workflows we use at [whatwedo](https://whatwedo.ch).
+Read the original blog posts of the gulp-starter for more context, which is the base project we forked [blog post](http://viget.com/extend/gulp-browserify-starter-faq), and check out the origin [Wiki](https://github.com/greypants/gulp-starter/wiki) for some good background knowledge.

 Includes the following tools, tasks, and workflows: